polyvertex/fitdecode/README.rst

   compatible with fitparse's FitFile

-* fitdecode does not discard the FIT header and the CRC footer while iterating a file, which allow to get a 1:1 representation of the file that is being read
+* fitdecode does not discard the FIT header and the CRC footer while iterating a file, which allow to get a complete 1:1 representation of the file that is being read

 * This also allows the client to easily deal with so-called chained FIT files, as per FIT SDK definition (i.e. concatenated FIT files)